pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

  **Three Drawing callbacks:**

- .. py:function:: drawLayer(layerID, bounds, zoom, mapUnits, mapStyle, projection, refCon)
+ .. py:function:: drawLayer(layerID, bounds, zoom, mapUnits, mapStyle, projection, refCon) -> None

      ``drawLayer()`` layer is lowest.
 You can perform arbitrary OpenGL drawing from this callback, with one